Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The INFORMED clues are excellent, fulfilling all criteria perfectly.
-However, the MISINFORMED clues contain a factual error that prevents productive ambiguity, and the FAKE clues completely miss the mark by pointing to categories outside the provided choices rather than to specific incorrect options.
-This significantly weakens the misdirection aspects of the game.
+The informed clues are a masterclass in providing specific, non-contaminated hints.
+However, the misinformed and fake clue categories are significantly underdeveloped and do not meet their respective criteria.
+The misinformed clues contain irrelevant information, and the fake clues fail to misdirect towards the actual incorrect choices.
+This imbalance makes the game lean towards being too easy if players can decipher the strong informed clues.

 ---